atomone-hub/genesis/README.md

 or to the stakers, token holders, and people; or to other splits or forks of the AtomOne hub.

-#### Significance as a Political Base
+## Significance as a Political Base

-There are many of us Cosmonauts and of those users of Gaia that are aligned with the values, principles, original mission of the hub and the present mission of AtomOne, but we have no base of operations.
+There are many of us stakers and users of Gaia that are aligned with the values, principles, original mission of the hub and the present mission of AtomOne, but we have no base of operations.
 In contrast, the informal opposition majority party (which came about first) is well organized in comparison, often behind closed doors.
 Meanwhile "liquid staking" providers are providing a service that does more than liquid staking, but have their own governance and powers and thus act as a kind of political base.
 For example, which validators to stake to is determined through governance in Informal/Stride.

-By modifying the distribution of staking token holders for AtomOne to be more aligned with hub security, we make AtomOne governance a more intelligent voting set than all other alternatives for now.
-As the project grows, by virtue of its growth the distribution will naturally evolve (or by default, devolve), so this may precipitate the need for more hubs descendant from AtomOne, with or without substantial changes to its fork of the constitution--even with the same constitution, its distribution and how it was modified from the parent distribution affords its character or flavor which can strengthen or weaken over time depending on its tokenomics.
+By modifying the distribution of staking token holders for AtomOne to be more aligned with hub security we can make the $ATOM1 distribution a more intelligent distribution all other alternatives (until another split is needed, etc).
+As the project grows, by virtue of its growth the distribution will naturally evolve (or by default, devolve), so this may precipitate the need for more hubs descendant from AtomOne, with or without substantial changes to its fork of the constitution.
+Even with the same constitution its distribution (or how it was modified from the parent distribution) affords its character or flavor which can strengthen or weaken over time depending on its tokenomics.

 By our own governance function and the tooling that we fund and create, we will bring more intelligence and security to all connected blockchains especially Gaia.
-AtomOne must do whatever is necessary within reason to guide Gaia to maintain safety, and the best way to do that is by holding ATOMs through IBC pegging and using these ATOMs to make voting decisions on Cosmos as a voting bloc.
-The following section describes the one and only way the AtomOne hub will use ATOMs; by offering what is misleadingly referred to as "liquid staking".
+AtomOne must do whatever is necessary within reason to guide Gaia to maintain safety, and the best way to do that is by holding $ATOMs through IBC pegging and using these $ATOMs to make voting decisions on Cosmos as a voting bloc.
+The following section describes the one and only way the AtomOne hub will use $ATOMs; by offering what is misleadingly referred to as "liquid staking".

-#### Role as $ATOM "Liquid Staking" Provider
+## Role as $ATOM "Liquid Staking" Provider

 AtomOne will offer an $ATOM bonding zone in a core shard to compete with collective "liquid staking" service providers.
 These $ATOMs will be